 - 8 large eggs

 - 3 tablespoons nonfat milk or milk of choice

 - 1 teaspoon Dijon mustard

 - 1/4 teaspoon black pepper

-- 1 tablespoon chopped fresh chives
+- 1 cup roughly chopped fresh spinach

 - Place a rack in the center of your oven and preheat the oven to 350 degrees F.

 - Cook the bacon in a large (12-inch) ovenproof skillet with high sides over medium low.
 Continue cooking, stirring occasionally, until the bacon is crisp and the fat has rendered, about 8 to 10 minutes (don’t rush it or the bacon will burn).
 With a slotted spoon, transfer the bacon to a paper-towel lined plate.
 Blot dry.